vatesfr/xen-orchestra/README.md

 ### Prerequisite

-You must have the [xo-server-transport-email](https://github.com/vatesfr/xo-server-transport-email) plugin enabled to use xo-server-backup-reports.
+You must have the [xo-server-transport-email](https://github.com/vatesfr/xo-server-transport-email) plugin enabled to use xo-server-backup-reports or/and the [xo-server-transport-xmpp](https://github.com/vatesfr/xo-server-transport-xmpp) plugin.

 ### Add the plugin to XO-Server config